(Co-written with J. Simpson)

 Or are you wondering how to get your music playlisted and editorially featured on Spotify, Apple Play, and iTunes?
 We’ll cover who might do the best to handle that.
 Or – maybe you’re looking for deep analytics into your data – you know, who exactly is listening to your music and where and how?

 Knowing exactly what you’re looking for, as well as the associated costs of each service, will help you hone in on which service will be right for you.

-Keep in mind that all of these digital distributors, at a core level, pretty much provide the same core service at the end of the day - which is getting your music on all the streaming services and download stores (which numbers over 150 at the time of this writing).
-They also offer monthly payments of your royalties, as well as some type of access to your data (i.e. where your listeners are, what playlists you’re on, how people interact with your music, etc).
+Keep in mind that all of these digital distributors, at a core level, pretty much provide the same core service at the end of the day – which is getting your music on all the streaming and download stores (which numbers over 150 at the time of this writing).
+As mentioned, they also offer monthly payments of your royalties, as well as some type of access to your data (i.e. where your listeners are, what playlists you’re on, how people interact with your music, etc.).

 AWAL doesn’t take just anybody … and that’s a positive thing!
 AWAL is unique in that they’re a submission-based service (in other words not just anyone can “sign up”).